Chiropractic in Pregnancy

 Chiropractic for Breech Position

-The Webster Technique is a safe, natural way to correct imbalances in the woman’s pelvis, along with reducing the stress to the ligaments that support the uterus, allowing the baby to turn in a non-invasive, non-painful way.
-In expectant mothers presenting fetal malposition, there has been a high reported success rate of the baby turning to the normal vertex position.
+The Webster Technique is a safe, natural way to correct imbalances in the woman’s pelvis.
+Along with this, it reduces the stress on the ligaments that support the uterus.
+This allows the baby to turn in a non-invasive, non-painful way.
+In expectant mothers with breech babies, there has been a high success rate turning the baby to the normal position.

 Other Alternative Treatments for Pain During Pregnancy